alptuzel/tidy-data-exercise/CodeBook.md

 9- Make "group by"  in dplyr package to be able to use summarise function in the final data.

 10- Summarise data with mean function.
 In the end, the variables which has "mean" and "std" in it are grouped by Subject Id and Activiy Name and their average is calculated.

+11- Write the data set to a txt file.